-The following are courses that have been offered or are usually offered by the Department of Political Science.
 For a comprehensive list of courses, please refer to the current Schedule of Classes or Course Catalog.
 The following are the required courses and the unique course offerings in January.

 PLSC 253.
 Politics of Diversity in Latin America: Race, Religion and Gender